 With her deep understanding of the intricacies of education and the adoption of new programs and her passion for the Agricultural sector, Courtney plays a vital role in ensuring our clients' success.

 Dr Craig Lewis was raised on a family farm in Herefordshire.
 He has advanced degrees in Animal Behaviour/Welfare and Animal Breeding/Genetics, including a PhD at the Roslin Institute, University of Edinburgh, which he undertook before having research positions in Australia and a commercial position in the United States.
-Craig currently oversees Genetic Dissemination for Genus PIC working with pig producers from developing farmers in Africa to multinational integrated food businesses.
+Craig currently oversees Genetic Dissemination for Genus PIC in the Europe/Middle East/Africa region working with pig producers from developing farmers in Africa to multinational integrated food businesses.
 He is also the current chair of the steering committee for the European Forum for Farm Animal Breeders (EFFAB).

 Professor David Kenny is Head of the Teagasc Animal and Bioscience Research Department in Ireland and the current president of the British Society of Animal Science.
 He has over 25 years of research experience in the biological control of a range of economically important traits to ruminant livestock production systems, including growth and reproductive efficiency, ruminal methanogenesis and the development and functionality of the rumen microbiome.
 He has supervised the studies of 19 Ph.D. and nine M.Sc. students to completion, as principal supervisor and his research has resulted in the publication of in excess of 200 full length internationally peer reviewed scientific manuscripts and book chapters to-date.
 He is the president of the Physiology Study Commission of the European Association of Animal Production and is a member of the management board of the international scientific journal, Animal.
 He has led many large research consortia and is currently co-ordinator of the recently awarded €5m Horizon Europe project, ‘Towards sustainable livestock systems: European platform for evidence building and transitioning policy (STEP UP)’.
 He was awarded the prestigious Hammond award by BSAS in 2018 in recognition of outstanding contribution to an improved understanding of how nutrition affects the complex underlying biology regulating economically important traits in cattle, including feed efficiency, rumen methane emissions and male and female reproduction.